Queen Victoria: Heir presumptive

-Accession
+Accession and early reign

-Victoria turned 18 on 24 May 1837, and a regency was avoided.
+Victoria turned 18 on 24 May 1837, and thus a regency was avoided.
 Less than a month later, on 20 June 1837, William IV died at the age of 71, and Victoria became Queen of the United Kingdom.
 In her diary she wrote, "I was awoke at 6 o'clock by Mamma, who told me the Archbishop of Canterbury and Lord Conyngham were here and wished to see me.
 I got out of bed and went into my sitting-room (only in my dressing gown) and alone, and saw them.
 Lord Conyngham then acquainted me that my poor Uncle, the King, was no more, and had expired at 12 minutes past 2 this morning, and consequently that I am Queen."
 Official documents prepared on the first day of her reign described her as Alexandrina Victoria, but the first name was withdrawn at her own wish and not used again.
 Since 1714, Britain had shared a monarch with Hanover in Germany, but under Salic law, women were excluded from the Hanoverian succession.
 While Victoria inherited the British throne, her father's unpopular younger brother, Ernest Augustus, Duke of Cumberland, became King of Hanover.
 He was Victoria's heir presumptive until she had a child.

 At the time of Victoria's accession, the government was led by the Whig prime minister Lord Melbourne.
 He at once became a powerful influence on the politically inexperienced monarch, who relied on him for advice.
 Charles Greville supposed that the widowed and childless Melbourne was "passionately fond of her as he might be of his daughter if he had one", and Victoria probably saw him as a father figure.
 Her coronation took place on 28 June 1838 at Westminster Abbey.
 Over 400,000 visitors came to London for the celebrations.
 She became the first sovereign to take up residence at Buckingham Palace and inherited the revenues of the duchies of Lancaster and Cornwall as well as being granted a civil list allowance of £385,000 per year.
 Financially prudent, she paid off her father's debts.